MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/pull-requests.md

 ## Using git branches

-The default branch for PowerShell-Docs is the `staging` branch.
-Changes made in working branches are merged into the `staging` branch before then being published.
-The `staging` branch is merged into the `live` branch every weekday at 3:00 PM (Pacific Time).
+The default branch for PowerShell-Docs is the `main` branch.
+Changes made in working branches are merged into the `main` branch before then being published.
+The `main` branch is merged into the `live` branch every weekday at 3:00 PM (Pacific Time).
 The `live` branch contains the content that is published to docs.microsoft.com.

 Before starting any changes, create a working branch in your local copy of the PowerShell-Docs repository.
 When working locally, be sure to synchronize your local repository before creating your working branch.
-The working branch should be created from an update-to-date copy of the `staging` branch.
+The working branch should be created from an update-to-date copy of the `main` branch.

-All pull requests should target the `staging` branch.
+All pull requests should target the `main` branch.
 Don't submit change to the `live` branch.
-Changes made in the `staging` branch get merged into `live`, overwriting any changes made to `live`.
+Changes made in the `main` branch get merged into `live`, overwriting any changes made to `live`.

 ## Make the pull request process work better for everyone